 We have prayer paths and a labyrinth behind the church, open to anyone who needs a place to walk and to pray.
 The paths are quiet and close to nature.
 The labyrinth is a popular spot, not just on Sunday mornings, but during retreats, and during the week when friends, neighbors, and strangers need a break.
 Walking back to the labyrinth is like an invitation to lose some of the rush and bustle of everyday life.
 You don’t need to call ahead, but we recommend you read our Labyrinth page for a few helpful hints before you come.

 Covenant is aware that we are responsible to those outside of our campus, and outside of our little neighborhood in Garden Ridge.
 We are exploring what it means to bear Christ’s presence in the world, and to partner with other Christians in the San Antonio area, and literally around the world.
-We have an ongoing relationship with an orphanage in Moldova, with the Banjara people of India, and we work closely with a justice initiative in the Democratic Republic of Eastern Congo.
+We have an ongoing relationship with an orphanage in Moldova, and we work closely with a justice initiative in the Democratic Republic of Eastern Congo.
 Our members travel to Congo and Moldova, and friends and representatives from those missions visit us as well.
 We find God, already at work, overseas.
 Ours is to simply join in as we are able.
 For us, our small physical presence in Garden Ridge need not confine us.